OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 Second, a JAUS message and data structure library is written in C. This library is complete with the exception of the Manipulator Subgroup messages.
-Also written in C is an interface to the CIMAR Node Manager, and a Template Component.
+Also written in C is an interface to the OpenJAUS Node Manager, and a Template Component.
 The Template Component is designed to use the C Node Manager interface to connect to the CIMAR Node Manager and exchange JAUS messages.